swlabrtyr/vanilla-sequencer/README.md

 Only works on Chrome for now!

 SVG folder is for UI expirmentation!
-Is totally broken atm.
+Is totally broken at the moment.